 Success Story: A chain of gyms created Apple Maps-integrated Siri Shortcuts for class bookings.
 Members could say “Hey Siri, book tomorrow’s spin class” and be directed to their nearest location.
 Class attendance increased 28% within three months.

-Competitive Advantages Over Google
+Advantages over Google

 Privacy-conscious consumers increasingly choose Apple Maps.
 With Apple’s privacy-first marketing and actual technical differences in data handling, users who care about privacy default to Apple Maps.
 These users tend to be affluent, educated, and loyal to businesses that respect their values.